What is Form I-129F?

 In this guide you will learn about:

 The processing time for Form I-129F can take anywhere from one to three years.
-Boundless + RapidVisa can help you get started on your adjustment of status application right away!
-Learn more, or get started today.
+Boundless can help you get started on your K-1 visa or adjustment of status application right away!
+Get started today.

 Form I-129F Processing Times